MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-planning-with-without-locations.md

 See variations in the scenarios below.

 > [!TIP]
-> The **Locations Mandatory** field in the **Stock Setup** page and the **Components at Location** field in the Manufacturing Setup page are very important in governing how the planning system handles demand lines with/without location codes.
+> The **Locations Mandatory** field in the **Inventory Setup** page and the **Components at Location** field in the Manufacturing Setup page are very important in governing how the planning system handles demand lines with/without location codes.
 >
 > For production demand that is purchased (when the planning engine is used solely for purchase planning and not for production planning), [!INCLUDE [prod_short](includes/prod_short.md)] will use the same location for components as the one stated on the works order.
 However, by filling in this field, you can redirect the components to another location.
 >